 What is informed consent?

 Informed consent means that you agree to receive the vaccine and understand the risks of receiving the vaccine and the risks if you do not receive the vaccine.
-You will be provided information on the vaccine and should ask the nurse any questions you may have before receiving the vaccine.
+You will be provided information on the vaccine and should ask the nurse or pharmacist any questions you may have before receiving the vaccine.

 How many doses are recommended for individuals who are moderately to severely immunocompromised?